 Imagine this — you’ve been living outside the U.S. for a few years, building a new life in a far–away home away from home.
-You’ve weathered the pandemic alright and planned a trip back to the States to get the Coronavirus vaccine or to see family and friends.
+You finally feel like you’ve got the whole living abroad thing down, and book a trip back to the U.S. to visit family and friends.

 Imagine your surprise when you get to customs and find out your passport was revoked by the IRS.
 Alarming, right?
 It may sound like a scare tactic, but this scenario is a reality for some U.S. expats — and one we want to help you avoid.

-Take care of your passport by taking care of your expat taxes
+Take care of your passport by taking care of your U.S. expat taxes

 As a U.S. expat, you likely know where your passport is at any given time and the requirements needed to keep it up to date.
 Can you say the same about your tax requirements?
 You should be able to — the IRS recently said it’s following through on plans to implement tax penalties like revoking passports or denying renewals for those with tax debt of $54,000 or more.
 As a first step, the IRS sends at–risk taxpayers a letter.
 But as many expats know, international mail can be slow — or not arrive at all.